 Materials Science and Engineering

 University of Missouri--Rolla

 viii, 50 pages

 © 2006 Susan Jacob, All rights reserved.

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5771920~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5771920~S5

 Jacob, Susan, "Evaluation of accuracy and reproducibility of a high-temperature differential scanning calorimeter by specific heat and enthalpy of fusion measurements" (2006).
 Masters Theses.
 3860.